pfjaeger/prostate_segmentation/README.md

 ```
 python exec.py
 ```
-by default, the train data is split into 80% training and 20% test data.
-If you want to run a cross-validation, specify which folds to train like this (the default split is fold 0 of a 5 fold-cross validation):
+by default, one training is executed, where the training data is split into 80% training and 20% validation data.
+If you want to run a cross-validation, specify which folds to train (the default split is fold 0 of a 5 fold-cross validation):
 ```
 python exec.py --folds 0 1 2 .... # specify any combination of folds [0-4]
 ```